 If you aren’t having a bowel movement after every meal, this is a sign your colon is sluggish and even constipated.
 Sluggish digestion causes food to move too slowly and get stuck in the intestines, causing it to be fermented rather than properly broken down.
 These rancid stools release toxins into your blood stream, bog down your digestion, and slow your metabolism.

-Wake up your metabolism, cleanse your colon and get things moving again with these 10 Herbal Helpers:
+Wake up your metabolism, cleanse your colon and get things moving again with these 10 Colon Cleansing Herbs:

 1. Alfalfa Herb